exchhattu/TimeSeriesWeatherForecast-Regression-SVR/README.md

 * Linear Regression showed the best performance of [MSE 3.10](https://github.com/exchhattu/TimeSeriesWeatherForcast/blob/master/Notebook-Analysis/Weather.ipynb).

-* Various flavors (lasso, ridge, elastic net and stochastic gradient descent) of linear regression were tested but the performance was not improved over linear regression.
+* Various flavors (lasso, ridge, elastic net and stochastic gradient descent) of linear regression were tested but the performance was not improved over ordinary linear regression.
 Lasso showed the worst performance with MSE 3.53;
 however, the remaining versions showed either similar or worse than ordinary linear regression.
-The randomized algorithm was used in cross-validation to find the best solution where different values of the alpha parameter of Ridge or Lasso.
-The best performance was obtained with alpha is 0, which indicates that the regularization term does not contribute over ordinary regression.
+The randomized algorithm was used in cross-validation to find the best solution where different value of the alpha parameter of Ridge or Lasso was searched.
+The best performance was obtained with alpha is 0, which indicates that the regularization term does not contribute to achieve better performance.

 * Multiple parameters such as alpha, l<sub>1</sub> ratio were explored for Elastic net and SGD using same searching strategy, the best result for these methods are 3.27 (elastic net with alpha=0.58 and l<sub>1</sub> ratio=0.03)